AwesomeMc101/Auroria-Lang/README.md

 # Auroria-Lang
 Lightweight, bytecode-serialized interpreted language.
 Supporting loops, if/else statements, functions and more.

+I'll of course write an explanation on the C++ side when it isn't 4am.

 ## Everything is buggy, its v0.1!

 # Coding in Auroria